Demographics of Iran: Recent immigration

-Most of the large Circassian migrational waves towards mainland Iran stem from the Safavid and Qajar era; however, a certain amount also stem from the relatively recent arrivals that migrated as the Circassians were displaced from the Caucasus in the 19th century.
+Most of the large Circassian migrational waves towards mainland Iran stem from the Safavid and Qajar era.
+A certain amount is from the relatively recent arrivals that migrated as the Circassians were displaced from the Caucasus in the 19th century.
 A Black African population exists due to historical slavery.

 A substantial number of Russians arrived in the early 20th century as refugees from the Russian Revolution, but their number has dwindled following the Iran crisis of 1946 and the Iranian Revolution.